-42) RESUMING A RACE
+43) RESUMING A RACE

-- 42.1 The delay will be kept as short as possible and as soon as a resumption time is known teams will be informed via the official messaging system, in all cases at least ten minutes warning will be given. - 42.2 Signals will be shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the resumption and each of these will be accompanied by an audible warning. - 42.3 When the three minute signal is shown all cars on the grid must have their wheels fitted, after this signal wheels may only be removed in the pit lane, or on the grid during a further race suspension.
-If the race has been suspended in the pit lane (see Article 41.2) all cars in the fast lane must have their wheels fitted at the three minute signal.
+- 43.1 The delay will be kept as short as possible and as soon as a resumption time is known teams will be informed via the official messaging system, in all cases at least ten minutes warning will be given. - 43.2 Signals will be shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the resumption and each of these will be accompanied by an audible warning. - 43.3 When the three minute signal is shown all cars must have their wheels fitted, after this signal wheels may only be removed if the car has been moved out of the fast lane or during a further race suspension.

-A penalty under Article 16.3(c) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal.
+A penalty under Article 16.3(d) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal.

-At the two minute point any cars between the safety car and the leader, in addition to any cars that had been lapped by the leader at the time the race was suspended, will be waved off to complete a further lap, without overtaking, and join the line of cars behind the safety car.
-When leaving the grid drivers must respect the pit lane speed limit until they pass pole position.

-- 42.4 When the one minute signal is shown, engines should be started and all team personnel must leave the grid by the time the 15 second signal is given taking all equipment with them.
-If any driver needs assistance after the 15 second signal he must raise his arm and, when the remainder of the cars able to do so have left the grid, marshals will be instructed to push the car into the pit lane.
-In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind. - 42.5 The race will be resumed behind the safety car when the green lights are illuminated.
-The safety car will enter the pits after one lap unless: - a) The race is being resumed in wet conditions and the race director deems more than one lap necessary, in which case see Articles 25.4(g) and 40.16. - b) All cars are not yet in a line behind the safety car. - c) Team personnel are still clearing the grid. - d) A further incident occurs necessitating another intervention.
+At the two minute point any cars between the safety car and the leader, in addition to any cars that had been lapped by the leader at the time the race was suspended, will be allowed to leave the pit lane and complete a further lap, without overtaking, and join the line of cars behind the safety car which left the pit lane when the race was resumed. - 43.4 When the one minute signal is shown, engines should be started and all team personnel must leave the fast lane by the time the 15 second signal is given taking all equipment with them.
+If any driver needs assistance after the 15 second signal he must raise his arm and, when the remainder of the cars able to do so have left the pit lane, marshals will be instructed to push the car into the slow lane.
+In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind.
+Drivers may leave the fast lane in order to pass any car unable to leave the pit lane. - 43.5 The race will be resumed behind the safety car when the green lights are illuminated.
+The safety car will enter the pits after one lap unless : - a) The race is being resumed in wet conditions and the race director deems more than one lap necessary, in which case see Articles 25.4(g) and 40.16. - b) All cars are not yet in a line behind the safety car. - c) A further incident occurs necessitating another intervention.